(A) The CCF shall have a written policy and procedure which prohibits facility employees from violating any civil rights of juveniles.

 (3) The right to receive adequate and appropriate food, clothing, and housing.

 (4) The right to his/her own money and personal property in accordance with the juvenile's case plan.

 (5) The right to participate in an appropriate educational and/or vocational program.

-(D) The CCF shall have written policy and procedure when enforcing any restrictions upon the juvenile's rights.
+(C) The CCF shall have a written policy and procedure that allows the CCF director to enforce any restrictions or temporary suspension upon the juvenile's rights.

-(1) Inform the juvenile of the conditions of and reasons for restriction or termination of his/her rights.
+(1) Inform the juvenile of the conditions of and reasons for restriction or temporary suspension of his/her rights.

-(2) Place a written report summarizing the conditions of and reasons for restriction or termination of the juvenile's rights in that juvenile's case record.
+(2) Place a written report summarizing the conditions of and reasons for restriction or temporary suspension of the juvenile's rights in that juvenile's case record.

 (3) Review this decision at least monthly.